 Available in print and online, each enCORE unit contains a Unit Assessment covering key skills and reflecting the form of alternative assessment your students are likely to encounter.

-Available in print and online are hundreds of engaging fiction and non-fiction books written at each of three levels, divided into two classroom libraries – one each for grades K-2 and 3-5.
-Each book provides visual supports in the story and anchors the instruction contained in the enCORE lessons.
+Available in print and online are engaging fiction and non-fiction books written at each of three levels, divided into two classroom libraries.

 Available in print and online are activity worksheets for students that can be purchased as a per student booklet.

-The enCORE manipulatives kit includes all of the hands-on materials you will need, and that will thoroughly engage your students.
+The enCORE manipulative kit includes all of the hands-on materials you will need, and that will thoroughly engage your students.

-All student data – including student recordings of expressive responses – is integrated into one reporting platform.
 Reporting is available at the district, school/campus, classroom, and individual student level.
-Data from teacher led and independent student-led lessons is combined thereby providing an ongoing and accurate picture of student performance and progress.
+Data from teacher-led technology lessons and independent student-led lessons is combined thereby providing an ongoing and accurate picture of student performance and progress.

 enCORE supports reporting student performance by domain and skill, IEP goals, and state standards.
-All student data is captured – whether they are using enCORE at school, at home – anywhere students are accessing the curriculum.
+All student data is captured – whether they are using enCORE’s technology-based lessons at school or at home.

 enCORE’s unit assessments are specifically written and aligned to each unit.
 The scope, sequence and instructional scaffold allow educators to monitor student progress on skills across academic domains using one assessment for all students.